broxus/octusbridge-contracts/README.md

 Event rejection is essential for handling exceptional cases in the TVM to EVM bridge process, ensuring only valid transactions are processed.
 Users should double-check transaction details before burning tokens.
 Burning is irreversible, and errors can lead to permanent token loss.
 If an event is rejected, the current EverscaleEthereumBaseEvent contract does not re-mint burnt tokens.
 This means rejected events will result in permanent loss of funds.

+# Potential Funds Lock on Token Burn in TVM to EVM Bridge

+When burning tokens as part of the TVM to EVM bridge process, it's crucial to attach a sufficient amount of value (Gas) to the transaction.
+Burning tokens with a value that is too low to cover the necessary network fees can result in the irreversible loss of those funds.

+## Calculating the Correct Value

+To prevent fund loss, users must ensure they calculate the correct amount of value to attach to the burn transaction.
+This involves considering:

+- Event's Minimal Balance
+- Additional Network Fees: Add an extra amount to cover all anticipated network fees.

+It's essential to accurately assess these costs to avoid any risk of fund loss during the token burning process.

 # EVM documentation

 ## Diamond storage positions